thingsboard/thingsboard.github.io/docs/pe/user-guide/advanced-guides-for-working-with-dashboard/advanced-dashboard-guide-lesson-3.md

         title: 'Select the "Power consumption card" widget;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-4-pe.png
-        title: 'Set the "Selected entity" alias as the data source, and "powerConsumption" as the data key.
-Then, open the key data configuration by clicking the "pencil" icon;'
+        title: 'Specify the "Selected entity" alias as the datasource.
+The "powerConsumption" key is already specified as the data key.
+Open the "powerConsumption" data key configuration by clicking the "pencil" icon;'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-5-pe.png
-        title: 'Choose "Sum" as the aggregation function to sum all data point values within the selected time period;'
+        title: 'Select the "Sum" as the aggregation function to sum all data point values within the selected time period.
+Click "Save";'
     6:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-6-pe.png
         title: 'Use the dashboard time window;'
     7:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-7-pe.png
-        title: 'Scroll down and open the icon color range settings;'
+        title: 'Change the widget label to "Power consumption".
+Open the icon color settings;'
     8:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-8-pe.png
-        title: 'Set the value ranges and corresponding colors as shown in the screenshot, then click "Apply";'
+        title: 'Set the value ranges and their corresponding colors as shown in the screenshot.
+Then, click "Apply";'
     9:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-9-pe.png
-        title: 'Open the font settings menu;'
+        title: 'Open the font settings;'
     10:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-10-pe.png
-        title: 'Set the font size to 35 pixels, then click "Apply";'
+        title: 'Set the font size to 35 pixels, and click "Apply";'
     11:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-11-pe.png
-        title: 'Open the value color range settings;'
+        title: 'Open the value color settings;'
     12:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-12-pe.png
-        title: 'Set the value color range.
-Click "Apply";'
+        title: 'Set the value ranges and their corresponding colors as shown in the screenshot.
+Then, click "Apply";'
     13:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-13-pe.png
-        title: 'Clear the "Card border radius" value and click "Add";'
+        title: 'Clear the "Card border radius" value, and click "Add";'
     14:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-14-pe.png
-        title: 'The widget has been added to display the total energy consumption for the time period specified in the time window settings.
-Resize it to your liking.
-Afterwards, save the dashboard to apply the changes.'
+        title: 'The widget has been added to display the total power consumption for the time period specified in the dashboard&#39;s time window.
+Adjust widget size to your preference.
+Then, save the dashboard to apply the changes.'

 power-consumption-range-chart-1:
     0:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-1-pe.png
-        title: 'While in dashboard editing mode click the "+ Add widget" button at the top of the screen;'
+        title: 'Enter dashboard editing mode, and click the "+ Add widget" button at the top of the screen;'
     1:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-2-pe.png
-        title: 'Navigate to the "Charts" widgets bundle and select the "Range chart" widget;'
+        title: 'Select the "Range chart" widget of the "Charts" widgets bundle;'
     2:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-3-pe.png
         title: 'Use the dashboard time window.
-Specify "Selected entity" alias as the data source, and add "powerConsumption" data key.
+Specify "Selected entity" alias as the datasource, and the "powerConsumption" key as the data key.
 Change the chart title to "Power consumption history";'
     3:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-4-pe.png
-        title: 'Change the units to kWh, and proceed to the color range settings;'
+        title: 'Change the units to kW.
+Then, open the range colors settings;'
     4:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-5-pe.png
         title: 'The line color on the chart is colored according to the range in which the value falls.
 This will help you to quickly orient yourself with the data by visually highlighting changes in color according to variations in values.
-Add five ranges and their corresponding colors: range 1: from 0 to 1, color, for example, light green; range 2: from 1 to 2, color, for example, green, range 3: from 2 to 3, color, for example, yellow, and so on.
+Set the value ranges and their corresponding colors.
 Click "Apply";'
     5:
         image: /images/user-guide/advanced-guides-for-working-with-dashboard/lesson-3/power-consumption-range-chart-6-pe.png
         title: 'Go to the "Range thresholds settings", and turn off the "Label" option;'